SMJI18/AcoustiGuard-anomaly-detection/README.md

 - Trained and tested on synthetic data, not real MIMII recordings yet
-- Cavitation-type anomalies had the lowest detection rate among the three fault types — subtler spectral signature, likely needs a slightly deeper encoder or more training epochs on real data
+- Cavitation-type anomalies had the lowest detection rate among the three fault types- subtler spectral signature, likely needs a slightly deeper encoder or more training epochs on real data
 - INT8 quantization step hit a tooling issue in this sandbox and needs to be re-run in a normal dev environment before the Stage 2 POC